North Central University

-North Central University (NCU) is a private Christian university associated with the Assemblies of God and located in Minneapolis, Minnesota.
+North Central University (NCU) is a private Christian university in Minneapolis, Minnesota, United States.
 It is owned and operated by 11 Assemblies of God districts of the upper Midwest.
 NCU was founded in 1930 and is accredited by the Higher Learning Commission.
 It is one of 17 Assemblies of God institutions of higher education in the United States.

+History

+The university was founded in 1930 as the "North Central Bible Institute" under the ownership of the North Central District Council of the Assemblies of God.
+After several years of increasing enrollment, the school moved to its current location in Minneapolis in 1936.

+The school began to offer four-year degrees in 1955, and became the "North Central Bible College" in 1957.

+The college became in a university in 1998, adopting its current name, "North Central University".